kishanpatel789/kp_data_dev_site/content/posts/010_AirflowScheduling.md

 This approach works because we have a finite number of dates.
 For more complex schedules, we can create a custom timetable and register it to our Airflow instance as a plugin.

-Here are some scenarios when such heavy lifting may be useful:
+Here are some scenarios when such heavy lifting may be necessary:

-- Run DAG weekly, alternating between 4:30 PM on one run and 9:00 AM on the next run
+- Run DAG weekly, alternating between 4:30 PM on one run and 9:00 AM on the next run.
-- Data intervals with gaps between DAG runs.
+- Run DAG with gaps in data intervals between DAG runs.
 (Standard schedules have continuous data intervals.)
 - Run DAG daily at sunset.
 This may be useful for weather-related jobs and require access to external APIs to identify expected sunset times.

 Check out the [docs](https://airflow.apache.org/docs/apache-airflow/stable/howto/timetable.html) to see how to implement these custom timetable classes.